 It’s scary pitching your work and potentially getting rejected or ghosted by an editor or having a Publisher say “wait three months for a response, and if you don’t hear back, we don’t want you.”
 More than that, it can feel completely disempowering if you don’t have someone encouraging you and showing you how to thrive in what is a completely bizarre industry, how to fast-track the process and more.
 Traditional publishing is tough and strange and still operates as a business in a way that keeps the real details of how to prosper hidden unless you’ve been published before.
 Which is ridiculous!

-This is exactly why i shared what I shared on The Fast-Track Your Book Deal webinar and why I created the Book Deal Accelerator.
+This is exactly why i share so much about the publishing process and sales and pitching in my programs.
 This stuff is NOT taught in writing school – but it’s so important if you want to get the best possible deal for your work.
 And if you want a career as an author, not just one book.

 Most first-time authors only sell 250 copies of their book, and this is enormously disappointing if you’ve been working on your memoir for years.
 But there’s ways to thrive and it starts by understanding that marketing and mindset are just as important as the manuscript itself.
 If you want to be a bestselling author it starts by getting a great book deal, and the marketing and mindset stuff needs to be a priority as much as the manuscript itself.